Jadecky/3DPF/README.md

 Also thanks to:
 - @Kyleisah for answering my 1000x CAD questions
 - @.Corvid for the advice on the airflow adjustments from Test V3 to Test V4
+- @clee & HartK for the naming convention style (borrowed from BFI)
 - and obviously @HartK & the team for Micron+

 ## 3DPF